Skip to content

 The easiest way to keep your trade secrets and confidential information secret is to include confidentiality clauses in your employment contracts.
 For example, you should include a clause that prevents employees from sharing certain information with those outside the business.

 You should also determine what confidential information and trade secrets you have in your business.
 Then, create a record of who has access to this information.
-Additionally, you should also ensure that your company’s IT systems have appropriate security.
-Then, if any third party unlawfully tries to gain access to your IT systems, the information they can then access is limited.
+You should also ensure that your company’s IT systems have appropriate security.
+Then, if any third party unlawfully tries to access your IT systems, the information they can access is limited.

 What if Somebody Shares My Information?